Webster's Dictionary: Competition

-Noah Webster's main competitor was a man named Joseph Emerson Worcester, whose 1830 Comprehensive Pronouncing and Explanatory Dictionary of the English Language brought accusations of plagiarism from Webster.
+Noah Webster's main competitor was Joseph Emerson Worcester, whose 1830 Comprehensive Pronouncing and Explanatory Dictionary of the English Language brought accusations of plagiarism from Webster.
 The rivalry was carried on by Merriam after Webster's death, in what is often referred to as the "Dictionary Wars".
-After Worcester's death in 1865, revision of his Dictionary of the English Language was soon discontinued and it eventually went out of print.
+After Worcester's death in 1865, revision of his Dictionary of the English Language was soon discontinued, and it eventually went out of print.

 The American edition of Charles Annandale's four volume revision of The Imperial Dictionary of the English Language, published in 1883 by the Century Company, was more comprehensive than the Unabridged.
 The Century Dictionary, an expansion of the Imperial first published from 1889 to 1891, covered a larger vocabulary until the publication of Webster's Second in 1934, after the Century had ceased publication.

 In 1894 came Funk & Wagnalls Standard Dictionary, an attractive one volume counterpart to Webster's International.
 The expanded New Standard of 1913 was a worthy challenge to the New International, and remained a major competitor for many years.
 However, Funk & Wagnalls never revised the work, reprinting it virtually unchanged for more than 50 years, while Merriam published two major revisions.

 The Oxford English Dictionary (OED), which published its complete first edition in 1933, challenged Merriam in scholarship, though not in the marketplace due to its much larger size.
 The New International editions continued to offer words and features not covered by the OED, and vice versa.
 In the 1970s, the OED began publishing Supplements to its dictionary and in 1989 integrated the new words in the supplements with the older definitions and etymologies in its Second Edition.